gruns/blagoblag/content/drafts/state-of-news-tls.rst

 * The Denver Post: **No TLS**
 * Chicago Tribune: **No TLS**

 Not so hot.
+Mixed content is when sub-resources, such as JavaScript, are loaded over HTTP, even though the main page is loaded with HTTPS, most browsers will block this content, effectively breaking a site.
 Of the top 10, only one has a functioning TLS deployment, and it doesn't require TLS.
 Almost all of the rest redirect HTTPS back to HTTP, or fail with a certificate error (many of them for Akamai).

 Ok, maybe print newspapers aren't the best place to look.
 So I combed through the Alexa Top 150, looking for news websites to see how they did, these are